 Williams’ success made him a borderline Heisman candidate, and delving further into the numbers, his uptick in efficiency was astounding.
 Williams carried the ball nine fewer times in 2020 than he did in 2019.
 Despite this, he logged 207 more rushing yards and 14 more touchdowns.
 Williams ran for an excellent 7.3 yards per carry.
 He also found the end zone every 8.2 touches.

 Williams helped North Carolina reach the Orange Bowl.
 However, he decided to opt out of the team’s last game and prepare for the 2021 NFL Draft.
 His Miami game left the best final impression he could have hoped for.

 Analyzing Javonte Williams’ 2021 NFL Draft profile

 You don’t want passive players at the running back position.
 Players who are hesitant and reserved beyond their athletic traits tend to be limited at the NFL level.
 If you’re wondering about Javonte Williams, you’ll be happy to know that he’s the exact opposite of passive when it comes to running the football.

-Williams is an incredibly dense, compact runner, standing at 5-foot-10, 225 pounds.
+Williams is an incredibly dense, compact runner, standing at around 5-foot-10, 212 pounds.
 His size likens him to a bowling ball in the open field, and he’s difficult to bring down on first contact.
 Williams broke tackles at an extraordinary rate in 2020, and he primarily accomplished this with his elite contact balance and tenacious energy as a runner.
 Williams has the sheer mass to absorb direct contact, and he has the balance to stay on his feet and extend plays.